abrararies/ehealthstrategies/README.md

 Starts Vite's dev server with hot reload — edits to `data.json`, styles, or TypeScript show up instantly in the browser.

-## Deploying to GitHub Pages

-This project builds to static files with no server required, and ships a ready-to-use GitHub Actions workflow.

-**One-time setup**, after pushing this repo to GitHub:
-1. Repo **Settings → Pages → Source**, select **GitHub Actions**.
-2. Push to `main` (or merge a PR into it). `.github/workflows/deploy.yml` will build the site and publish it automatically.
-Watch progress under the **Actions** tab.

-The Vite config uses a relative build base (`base: "./"`), so the built site works whether it's served from a domain root, a GitHub Pages project path like `https://your-org.github.io/ehealth-strategies-registry/`, or any other static host (Netlify, Vercel, S3, etc.) — no path configuration needed either way.

-Before your first deploy, update the placeholder GitHub link: in `src/render.ts`, set `REPO_URL` to your repository's actual URL (it's used in the header and footer "Contribute on GitHub" links).

 ## Contribution workflow